Love Island’s Ollie won’t actually be inheriting the Lanhydrock Estate

 “It’s nice to listen to that he would like to inherit Lanhydrock Home.
 However we’ve got some unhealthy information for him; he gained’t be!

-“Within the distant previous, his great-great-uncle selected to offer Lanhydrock Home and surrounding land to the Nationwide Belief in 1953, which is now loved by 400,000 folks yearly.
+“Within the distant previous, his great-great-uncle selected to provide Lanhydrock Home and surrounding land to the Nationwide Belief in 1953, which is now loved by 400,000 individuals yearly.
 It is only one of 500 locations owned and taken care of by the Nationwide Belief for the nation to take pleasure in.”

-Regardless of this, Ollie is no doubt from a rich household, however he must be on his greatest behaviour when he’s within the villa or he might lose all of it.
+Regardless of this, Ollie is surely from a rich household, however he should be on his greatest behaviour when he’s within the villa or he may lose all of it.

-Ollie defined: “Effectively initially my dad truly wrote my out of his will, however he was jesting.
+Ollie defined: “Nicely initially my dad truly wrote my out of his will, however he was jesting.
 He’s very supportive.

 “My mum is actually a massive fan of the show which is interesting because I’m not, I’ve never watched it before!”